remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 ### Bile acid production

 Bile acids is used to digest fats.
 Converted from cholesterol via an enzyme.

+### Cholesterol production

+Has an enzyme HMG CoA reductase required for melavonate pathway.

 ### Cholesterol elimination